 These reunions are often successful in bringing together alumni with unique bonds that often transcend class ties.
 The Office of Alumni and Family Engagement coordinates approximately three affinity group reunions per year.

-If you are an alumnus/a wishing to propose an affinity reunion, please reach out to Judith Rowles, associate director of Alumni and Family Engagement, at email@example.com, with details and to request a copy of the Affinity Reunions Handbook.
+If you are an alumnus/a wishing to propose an affinity reunion, please reach out to Sarah Taylor, associate director of Alumni and Family Engagement, at email@example.com, with details.

 Past affinity reunions include:

 - Male Chorus Reunion

 - Beaufort Marine Biology Reunion

 - War Years Reunion (WWII, Korean)

 - Alpha Phi Alpha Reunion

 Please note the criteria for approved affinity reunions: